MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ## Certified for Microsoft Teams

 Surface Headphones 2+ meet audio/video specification standards while using Teams software to ensure a high-quality call experience.
-A "Certfied for Microsoft Teams" experience is enabled via one of the following methods:
+A "Certified for Microsoft Teams" experience is enabled via one of the following methods:

 - **Surface USB link dongle.** Use the included dongle for a wired connection.
 - **Bluetooth**.
 Now available for Windows 11, ensure you update the headphones to run the latest firmware, [as described below](#updating-firmware).
 A subsequent firmware update to enable Teams certification on Windows 10 is coming soon.